A Legacy in Stone: The Mamluk Sultanate and Its Funerary Architecture

 Structural Innovation and the Dominance of the Dome

 The architectural significance of Mamluk tombs is immediately apparent in their distinctive silhouette.
 The most iconic element is the stone dome, often ribbed or carved with intricate geometric patterns.
 Early Mamluk domes were relatively simple, but by the 14th century, craftsmen had perfected the art of the carved stone dome, creating masterpieces of light and shadow.
-The dome of the mausoleum of Sultan Qalawun (built in 1285) is a key early example, while the later dome of al-Ashraf Qaytbay (completed in 1474) represents the apex of this art form, with its surface covered in a dazzling array of arabesques and star patterns.
+The dome of the mausoleum of Sultan Qalawun (built in 1285) is a key early example, though the current dome is a modern restoration that replicates the original form.
+The dome of al-Ashraf Qaytbay (completed in 1474) represents the apex of this art form, with its surface covered in a dazzling array of arabesques and star patterns that seem to change with the angle of the sun.
 These domes were not just structural covers; they were visual statements, visible from a distance, marking the city skyline and proclaiming the status of the person buried beneath.
+The transition from plastered brick domes to carved stone allowed for greater intricacy and permanence, and the best examples feature interlocking geometric designs that demonstrate an almost mathematical precision.

 Materials, Carving, and the Ornamental Repertoire